zcheng19/CQF-based_TSN/README.md

 loss: loss is computed by using the smooth_l1_loss loss function.

 params: the parameters of each neural network.
+### Functions in scheduler.py
+init_weights: set the initial parameters of neural network.

+nn.Linear: the instance of linear function.

+Residual: define the residual neural network type.

+nn.Conv2d: the instance of convolutional neural network.

+forward: the forward propagation process.

+resnet_block: define several residual blocks for the residual neural network.

+res_net: the function for calculating a set of Q-values by ResNet.

+act: choose the valid actions for each flow.

+env.check_valid_action: check whether the actions taken for each flow is valid.

+compute_loss: compute the loss for updating the neural network parameters.

+save: save the neural network model.

+load: load the neural network model.
 ## User customized experiment part